rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 * Other files in **/app** and **/public** folders<br>

 ## Enable Live Update
 ###1.
-Make Sure You Have Version 5.1 or Greater of RhoStudio
-Live Update will not work properly and will not display the **Live update setting** file if you do not have the proper version of RhoStudio.
+Prepare your RhoElements app
+Live Update works only with apps built with the RhoElements option box checked.

 ###2.
 Add Necessary Extensions
-To enable Live Update in your application, **include the following extension in your `build.yml`**:
+To enable Live Update in your application, **add the following to the extensions section of your `build.yml`**:

-    :::ruby
+    :::xml

     extensions: ["development"]

-NOTE: By default, the `build.yml` file contains the line 'build: debug' (which changes to 'build: "debug" ' after your first build).
-Changing 'debug' to 'release' in this line removes Live Update capability.
+> IMPORTANT: When a project is first created, the 'build' line in the `build.yml` file looks like this:
+    :::xml
+    build: debug

+> After your first build, it looks like this:
+    :::xml
+    build: "debug"

+> Changing "debug" to "release" removes Live Update capability.

+>However, if your 'extensions' line looks like the one below before your first build, then you probably forgot to check "Use RhoElements" box when creating your app.

+>**INCORRECT**:

+    :::xml

+    extensions: ["rhoconnect-client"]

+>**CORRECT**:

+    :::xml

+    extensions:
+    - rhoconnect-client
+    - development

+CAREFUL- When you build an app for the first time, RhoStudio defaults to the prior app's build config, which would cause you to mistakenly re-build the last app you were working on.
+To prevent this, collapse

 ###3.
 Connecting your computer and mobile devices to the same network
 Any device with an application that uses Live Update must be connected to the same Wi-Fi and subnet as your computer.
 If your computer and mobile device are connected to the same Wi-Fi, but not the same subnet, you can go into network preferences and then into advanced options and manually configure your IP address to have the same subnet as your mobile device.
 If you are unsure what to make the IP address, giving your computer an address that is one or two numbers away from you mobile device's IP should provide the same subnet.
 If this still does not work, someone else is most likely using that IP address and you should try a different IP.

 ###4.
 Discovering Your Mobile Devices
-> Note: Step 4 can be done from the command line or the RhoStudio IDE.
+> Note: Step 4 also can be done from the command line; just make your project folder the default directory.

 **From the RhoStudio IDE**